 So my best advice for learning how to vlog?
-Pick up a camera and start talking.
+Pick up a camera, press that record button, and start talking.

 Don't leave it any longer.
 Share your thoughts.
 Upload it for the world to watch, and see what happens.
 With hard work, consistency, and a little vulnerability as you share your process, you'll build a loyal audience who will love your vlogs.